fullstack-development/developers-roadmap/shared/middle-3/clean-architecture.md

 ## Object-Oriented Programming

-1. Can we define OO programming as combination of data and function?
+1. Why can't we define OO programming as combination of data and function?

-2. Can we define OO programming as a way to model the real world?
+2. Why can't we define OO programming as a way to model the real world?

-3. Can we define OO programming as a combination of encapsulation, inheritance and polymorphism?
+3. Why can't we define OO programming as a combination of encapsulation, inheritance and polymorphism?

 4. What is the difference between encapsulation, inheritance and polymorphism in the C++ and in the C language?